wllDrygla/development-challenge-six/README.md

 ## Goal

 - To list and test features and find bugs in [this](https://qa.medcloud.link) website.
+In this repo, there's a Service Requirements Specification (SRS) file that you can use as minimum requirements.

 ## Required